markets/awesome-ruby/README.md

 ## GUI

+* [FXRuby](https://github.com/larskanis/fxruby) - A Ruby library that provides an interface to the FOX GUI toolkit.
 * [Glimmer](https://github.com/AndyObtiva/glimmer) - Ruby DSL for SWT
 * [qtbindings](https://github.com/ryanmelt/qtbindings) - Allows the QT Gui toolkit to be used from Ruby.
 * [Ruby-GNOME](https://github.com/ruby-gnome/ruby-gnome) - Ruby language bindings for the GNOME development environment.